-P1: Flower (UU)
+P1: Vortex (UU) K=1.5

-MA take off vertically from the helipad and ascends to 2m and hovers for a minimum of 2 seconds, ascend backwards while performing a quarter of a 5m radius circle and stops over flag 1 (2), hovers for a minimum of 2 seconds and then performs half of a 5m radius circle while simultaneously performing a full 360° pirouette and stops over flag 2 (1).
-MA hovers for a minimum of 2 seconds, descends backwards while performing a quarter of a 5m radius circle and stops over the helipad hovers for a minimum of 2 seconds, descends backwards while performing a quarter of a 5m radius circle and stops over the helipad hovers for a minimum of 2 seconds, descends and lands in the helipad.
+MA takes off vertically from the helipad and ascends to 2 m and hovers for a minimum of 2 seconds, ascends flying backwards describing the upper left (right) quarter of a circle with 5 m radius while simultaneously performing a 180° pirouette in any direction and stops over flag 1 (2), hovers for a minimum of 2 seconds and then hovers to the other flag 2 (1) while simultaneously performing two 180° pirouettes that are in opposite direction, stops and hovers over the flag 2 (1) for at least 2 seconds, descends forward describing the upper right (left) quarter of a circle with 5 m radius while simultaneously performing a 180° pirouette in any direction, stops over the center line for at least 2 seconds, descends and lands into the helipad.

-P2: Cup (UU)
+P2: Diamond 4 (UU) K=1.5

-MA takes off vertically from the helipad and ascends to 2 m while performing simultaneously a 180° pirouette.
-It hovers there for at least 2 seconds, ascends flying backwards describing the lower left quarter of a circle with 5 m radius while simultaneously performing a 180° pirouette in any direction, stops over the flag for at least 2 seconds, hovers to the other flag while simultaneously performing two 360° pirouettes that are in opposite direction, stops and hovers over the flag for at least 2 seconds, descends describing the lower right quarter of a circle with 5 m radius while simultaneously performing a 180° pirouette in any direction, stops over the flag for at least 2 seconds, descends describing the lower right quarter of a circle with 5 m radius while simultaneously performing a 180° pirouette in any direction, stops over the center line for at least 2 seconds, descends and lands into the helipad while simultaneously performing a 180° pirouette in any direction.
+MA takes off vertically from the helipad and ascends to 2 m while performing simultaneously a 90° pirouette in any direction.
+It hovers there for at least 2 seconds, ascends 2.5 m in a straight line to any flag while performing a 180° pirouette in any direction and stops for at least 2 seconds.
+MA ascends 2.5 m in a straight line to 7 m above the center line while performing a 180° pirouette in any direction and stops for at least 2 seconds.
+MA descends 2.5 m in a straight line to the second flag while performing a 180° pirouette in any direction and stops for at least 2 seconds.
+MA descends 2.5 m in a straight line to 2 m above the center line while performing a 180° pirouette in any direction and stops for at least 2 seconds.
+MA descends and lands into the helipad while simultaneously performing a 90° pirouette in opposite direction of the first pirouette.